jpgough/api-workshop/02-contracts/README.md

 You may have noticed a couple of things, this is an `abstract class` and only contains a `@BeforeEach` annotation and no actual tests.
 The tests are going to be generated from the contracts we have specified and the generated test will extend this base class.

-There is no reason not to use @SpringBootTest instead of using RestAssured to configure and launch your controller under test.
+As an alternative you could `@SpringBootTest` rather than `RestAssured` to configure and launch your controller under test.

-The final step is to conifgure the `spring-cloud-contract-maven-plugin` plugin in the `pom.xml` to reference the new base class for testing
+The final step is to configure the `spring-cloud-contract-maven-plugin` plugin in the `pom.xml` to reference the new base class for testing.

 ```xml
 <plugin>